 Where The Saints Come From | Darrin Henry

-It turns out Sharon and I are as interesting to many of the people we meet around the world, just as they are to us.
-St Helena people like us, are known as Saints.
+St Helena people like us, are known as Saints, and, it turns out Sharon and I are as interesting to many of the people we meet around the world, just as they are to us.

-Where is St Helena Island is usually the first question, followed by size.
+Where is St Helena Island is usually the first question, followed by what size is St Helena?

 Pronunciation, surprisingly, is next.
-Most outsiders tend to say it as, Saint-Helen-ah.
-Our own pronunciation is more, Saint-ha-leen-ah.
+Most outsiders tend to say it as, Saint-Helen-aaa.
+Our own pronunciation is more, Saint-ha-leeen-ah.

 Cost of living in St Helena Island interests people and those with kids always enquire about the St Helena school system.

-The airport project has raised the island’s global profile recently and from 2016, flights will be possible for the first time.
+More recently the airport project has raised the island’s global profile during construction, and then from 2017 when the first scheduled flights began.

 View From The Other Side Of The World

 St Helena is one of the few South Atlantic islands, and it’s tiny.
 It would fit into the city of Bangkok 12 times over, which gives you an idea of scale.

 So for Sharon and I coming from such a small community, when we headed off to Southeast Asia, the other side of the world, for the very first time, not speaking a word of the language, wandering around Thailand’s capital city represented a major adventure for us both.